Amazing Statue of Liberty Torch 145 Year History!

 Statue of Liberty Torch

-In which hand is the Liberty Torch held?
+In which hand is the Statue of Liberty Torch held?

-Lady of Liberty he holds the torch of liberty with her right hand above her head
+Lady of Liberty she holds the torch of liberty with her right hand above her head.

 Is the Liberty Torch Famous?